-Historically speaking, Texas has been less likely to get a storm than its Gulf Coast neighbors like Florida.
+Historically speaking, Texas has been less likely to get a storm than other Gulf Coast states like Florida.
 If you are planning a trip to Texas during hurricane season, make sure you have a good travel insurance plan and be aware of how each region might be affected if a hurricane were to roll into town.

 Texas is a huge state and the regions of Texas are so large that they are practically states within the state.
 Of these, the Gulf Coast region is really the only area that is severely affected by hurricanes and tropical storms.
-So if you plan to visit another region, like, say, the Hill Country or Piney Woods, you probably won't need to alter your plans.
+So if you plan to visit another region, such as the Hill Country or Piney Woods, you probably won't need to alter your plans.
 Just keep an eye on the weather and news notifications.
 Even if the storm is hitting somewhere else, there's still a chance it could rain wherever you end up.

 Gulf Coast Vacations

-If you are planning a trip to the Gulf Coast of Texas, it would be smart to take a few precautions.
-As your trip draws near, monitor the National Hurricane Center website.
-It will let you know if there is a storm brewing in either the Gulf of Mexico or anywhere in the Atlantic Basin.
-If the storm is far out in the Atlantic Ocean as your trip begins, you can probably make it through your vacation in Texas without noticing any side effects.
+If you are planning a trip to the Gulf Coast of Texas, take a few precautions during hurricane season.
+As your trip draws near, monitor the National Hurricane Center website, which will allow you to monitor storms brewing in either the Gulf of Mexico or anywhere in the Atlantic Basin.
+If the storm is far out in the Atlantic Ocean as your trip begins, you can probably make it through your vacation in Texas without noticing any effects.
 If a tropical storm or hurricane is already in the Gulf of Mexico, take note of the storm's projected path.
 A storm predicted to hit the northern or eastern Gulf Coast, like Florida's Panhandle or West Coast, rarely threatens Texas or even affects its weather.